 PRAY for refugees.
 Without God, the refugee crisis is hopeless.
-Without God, I have every reason to wring my hands in worry and scream in frustration and mourn in despair (and oh, how much more intensely they feel it.)
+Without God, we have every reason to wring our hands in worry and scream in frustration and mourn in despair.
 But God is real, and He does answer prayer.
-I can approach His throne with confidence on behalf of refugees.
+We can approach His throne with confidence on behalf of refugees.
 God is not restrained by any administration.
-God has the power to change the hearts of rulers.
-God can bring peace to war torn places.
-God can bring comfort and hope to those who have suffered displacement, persecution, and loss.
+He has the power to change the hearts of rulers.
+He can bring peace to war torn places.
+He can bring comfort and hope to those who have suffered displacement, persecution, and loss.
 We must pray!

 EDUCATE yourself.
-Oftentimes the problem simply lies in not knowing what’s going on!
-There are so many myths spread about refugees, don’t believe everything you hear.
+There are many myths spread about refugees–don’t believe everything you hear and educate yourself about what’s really going on!
 I’ve frequently heard: “The majority of refugees are military aged men.”
 Nope.
 “Unvetted refugees are flooding our nation and we don’t even know where they’re from.”
 Nope.
 “Refugees receive more aid than our veterans.”
 Nope.
 Take the time to check reputable sources, and graciously correct those who unintentionally spread false information.
 Truth is vital.
 Here’s one starting point: The UN Refugee Agency- Figures at a Glance

 ADVOCATE for refugees.
-Do this in grace and truth.
-I struggle with the grace part.
-I’m tempted to react in anger towards those who are apathetic at best, or disparage refugees at worst.
-We must strive to follow the example of Jesus, who unabashedly spoke truth in a spirit of grace.
+Follow the example of Jesus, who unabashedly spoke truth in a spirit of grace.
 We must apply the wisdom of Proverbs 16:21 “…Sweetness of speech increases persuasiveness.”
-If we want to persuade people to have compassion for refugees, it will only work if our words are gracious.
-(At the same time, we’d do well to remember that sometimes grace is expressed by rebuke and correction.)
+If we want to convince the apathetic or antagonistic to have compassion for refugees, our power of persuasion lies in graciously-spoken words.

 CONTACT your legislator.
 Communicate your fervent desire to welcome refugees.
 We must prick our nation’s conscience on this.
 The current state of affairs must change.
 Info to Contact Elected Officials